microsoft/FluidFramework/packages/dds/tree/docs/inverse-changes/README.md

-In a live collaboration session, changes are sent as soon as they are first created and are therefore unaffected by rebasing and any inverse changes that such rebasing my involve.
+In a live collaboration session, changes are sent as soon as they are first created and are therefore unaffected by rebasing and any inverse changes that such rebasing may involve.

 In an asynchronous collaboration session, the changes sent over the wire may be the result of rebasing operations.
-This does not however imply that that such changes will contain inverse changes: while rebasing sometimes requires the production of inverse changes, those inverse changes are always rebased over instead of being added to the end product of a rebase.
+This does not however imply that that such changes will contain inverse changes: while rebasing sometimes requires the production of inverse changes, those inverse changes are always rebased *over* instead of being added to the end product of a rebase.
 At most, a change that is rebased over an inverse change may accumulate some information about how that inverse change affected it
 (e.g., by storing tombstones that refer to it), but the inverse changes themselves never make it to the rebased change.

-This means that the needs of our system when it comes to inverse changes in rebasing are entirely subsumed by the needs of undo.
+This means that the needs of our system, when it comes to inverse changes in rebasing, are entirely subsumed by the needs of undo.
 The remainder of this document therefore focuses undo, but rebase-induced inverses are also mentioned where they deserve special consideration.